LiuMingqi2001/Fine-scale-Striatal-Parcellation-using-Diffusion-MRI-Tractography-and-Graph-Neural-Networks/README.md

 - **`data_loader.py`**
   Contains functions for loading and preprocessing diffusion MRI tractography data.
 This module builds graph representations (using PyTorch Geometric's `Data` objects) from subject-specific files.

+  - **Note on `omatrix_folder`:**
+    The parameter `omatrix_folder` specifies the folder name where the connectivity matrices and coordinate files are stored for each subject.
+For example, `"probtrackx_R_omatrix2"` refers to data for the right brain hemisphere, whereas `"probtrackx_L_omatrix2"` refers to data for the left brain hemisphere.
+Select the appropriate folder based on the hemisphere of interest.

 - **`model.py`**
   Implements the graph convolutional network (`GCNNet`).
 The network is constructed using TransformerConv layers along with batch normalization and ReLU activations.